Axie Infinity Shards Price Hits $0.15 on Top Exchanges (AXS)

-Axie Infinity Shards (CURRENCY:AXS) traded flat against the U.S. dollar during the 1-day period ending at 21:00 PM ET on August 23rd.
-Axie Infinity Shards has a total market cap of $9.12 million and approximately $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last 24 hours.
-One Axie Infinity Shards coin can now be bought for approximately $0.15 or 0.00001083 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Axie Infinity Shards has traded flat against the U.S. dollar.
+Axie Infinity Shards (CURRENCY:AXS) traded flat against the U.S. dollar during the 1-day period ending at 8:00 AM Eastern on August 29th.
+During the last seven days, Axie Infinity Shards has traded flat against the U.S. dollar.
+One Axie Infinity Shards coin can now be purchased for approximately $0.15 or 0.00001083 BTC on popular cryptocurrency exchanges.
+Axie Infinity Shards has a total market capitalization of $9.12 million and approximately $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last 24 hours.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.